splunk-soar-connectors/.github/profile/README.md

 ---

 ## Reporting Issues
 If you've found a problem with an app but don't want to contribute a fix, that's ok!
 All you need to do is go to the [Issues](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) section of the app repo and click 'New Issue'.
 The page that appears will show our convenient issue templates.
+However, if the app *doesn't* have an Issues page, that means you need to submit a bug report via [Splunk Support](https://splunkcommunities.force.com/customers/apex/SubmitCase).

 ![Issues Templates](https://github.com/splunk-soar-connectors/.github/blob/main/.github/Images/Github-Issue-Templates.png)